CESP - Counseling, Educational and School Psychology

 CESP 949.
 Counseling Internship (3).

 A minimum of 600 clock hours of supervised counseling experiences, including 240 hours of direct service with clients.
 Clinical setting must be approved and appropriate to the student's emphasis.
 The semester prior to enrollment, the student must complete the internship application process.
 Repeatable for credit.
-Graded S/U. Prerequisites: admission to candidacy, CESP 803, 821, 824, 825 (or concurrent enrollment), and CESP 856.
+Prerequisites: admission to candidacy.
+Pre- or corequisite: CESP 803, 821, 824, 825, and CESP 856.

 CESP 949A.
 School Counseling Internship I (3).

-This one-semester course requires a total of 300 hours in the practice of professional school counseling under clinical supervision.
+One-semester course requiring a total of 300 hours in the practice of professional school counseling under clinical supervision.
 Of the 300 hours, a minimum of 120 hours must be direct counseling service.
-Students should consider selecting internship sites that offer opportunities to engage in both individual counseling and group work.
+The student should consider selecting an internship site that offers opportunities to engage in both individual counseling and group work.
 Clinical settings must be approved and appropriate to the student’s emphasis.
 The semester prior to enrollment, the student must complete the internship application process.
-Graded S/U. Prerequisites: admission to candidacy, CESP 803, 821, 824, 825 (or concurrent enrollment) and CESP 856.
+Grade assigned will be either “S” Satisfactory (pass) or “U” Unsatisfactory (fail).
+Prerequisites: admission to candidacy, CESP 803, 824 (minimum course grade of B).
+Pre- or corequisite: CESP 821, 825, 856 (both CESP 825 and 856 with minimum passing grade of B).

 CESP 949B.
 School Counseling Internship II (3).

 This one-semester course requires a total of 300 hours in the practice of professional school counseling under clinical supervision.
 Of the 300 hours, a minimum of 120 hours must be direct counseling service.
 Students should consider selecting internship sites that offer opportunities to engage in both individual counseling and group work.
 Clinical settings must be approved and appropriate to the student’s emphasis.
-Graded S/U. Prerequisites: admission to candidacy, CESP 949A.
+The semester prior to enrollment, the student must complete the internship application process.
+Grade assigned will be either “S” Satisfactory (pass) or “U” Unsatisfactory (fail).
+Prerequisites: admission to candidacy, CESP 949A with a grade of “S” Satisfactory.

 CESP 949C.
 School Counseling Internship (6).

-This course requires a total of 600 hours in the practice of professional school counseling under clinical supervision.
+Requires a total of 600 hours in the practice of clinical mental health counseling under clinical supervision.
 Of the 600 hours, a minimum of 240 hours must be direct counseling service.
-Students should consider selecting internship sites that offer opportunities to engage in both individual counseling and group work.
+The student should consider selecting an internship site that offers opportunities to engage in both individual counseling and group work.
 Clinical settings must be approved and appropriate to the student’s emphasis.
 The semester prior to enrollment, the student must complete the internship application process.
-Graded S/U. Prerequisites: admission to candidacy, CESP 803, 821, 824, 825 (or concurrent enrollment) and CESP 856.
+Grade assigned will be either “S” Satisfactory (pass) or “U” Unsatisfactory (fail).
+Prerequisites: admission to candidacy, CESP 803, 824 (minimum passing grade of B).
+Pre- or corequisites: CESP 821, 825, 856 (both CESP 825 and 856 with a minimum passing grade of B).

 CESP 977.
 Internship in School Psychology (1-6).

 Supervised experience as a school psychologist in a school or agency setting.
 Requires at least 600 hours of applied experience.
-Repeatable for a maximum of 4 hours.
+Repeatable for a total of 4 hours.
 Prerequisites: CESP 946 and departmental consent.